praF02/anevicon/README.md

             this program to describe specific characteristics for each receiver.
     -f, --send-file <FILENAME>
-            Interpret the specified file content as a single packet and repeatedly send it to each receiver.
+            Interpret the specified file content as a single packet and repeatedly send it to each receiver
     -m, --send-message <STRING>
-            Interpret the specified UTF-8 encoded text message as a single packet and repeatedly send it to each receiver.
+            Interpret the specified UTF-8 encoded text message as a single packet and repeatedly send it to each receiver --send-periodicity <TIME-SPAN>
-        --send-periodicity <TIME-SPAN>
             A periodicity of sending packets.
-This option can be used to decrease test intensity. [default: 0secs]
+This option can be used to decrease test intensity [default: 0secs]
     -t, --send-timeout <TIME-SPAN>
             A timeout of sending every single packet.
-If a timeout is reached, an error will be printed. [default: 10secs] -s, --sender <SOCKET-ADDRESS>
+If a timeout is reached, an error will be printed [default: 10secs] -s, --sender <SOCKET-ADDRESS>
-            A sender of generated traffic, specified as an IP-address and a port number, separated by a colon. [default: 0.0.0.0:0] --test-duration <TIME-SPAN>
+            A sender of generated traffic, specified as an IP-address and a port number, separated by a colon [default: 0.0.0.0:0] --test-duration <TIME-SPAN>
             A whole test duration.
-When this limit is reached, then the program will exit. [default: 64years 64hours 64secs]
+When this limit is reached, then the program will exit [default: 64years 64hours 64secs]
+    -v, --verbosity <verbosity>
+            Enable one of the possible verbosity levels.
+The zero level doesn't print anything, and the last level prints everything [default: 3] [possible values: 0, 1, 2, 3, 4, 5]
     -w, --wait <TIME-SPAN>
-            A waiting time span before a test execution used to prevent a launch of an erroneous (unwanted) test. [default: 5secs]
+            A waiting time span before a test execution used to prevent a launch of an erroneous (unwanted) test [default: 5secs]

 For more information see <https://github.com/Gymmasssorla/anevicon>.
 ```